Krezme/A-Star-Parkour/README.md

 The path will be drawn in Black Squares.
 The also will be blue perpendicular lines that represent the turning boundaries for each node.

+### **How to create new Scene**

+To make a new scene and test out everything in the project from the beginning:

+- Make a new scene
+- Navigate to Prefabs > EASY SETUP - UNPACK ME.prefab
+- Drag the prefab in the project
+- Unpack the prefab and remove all children from it

+To Create terrain the ProBuilder package can be used.

+For the best result please make sure that the nodes are fully positioned on the surface.
+This is not required but the navigation will not be perfect.

+**Important: Make sure any Mesh Colliders are set to Convex**

+## **Not Easily Customizable**

+Most of the variables that can be changed in the inspector are can be changed to affect the parthfinding without making the traversing impossible.
+But there are few things about the project that cannot be fully customized yet.

+Things that are connected to the root motion animations are not changeable:
+- Jump height (Game Manager > Pathfinding (C# Script Component) > Jump height)
+- Jump height (Seeker > Physics AI Controller (C# Script Component) > Stats > Jump Height)
+- Check Raycast (Seeker > Physics AI Controller (C# Script Component) > Check Raycast)
+- Sliding CC Height (Seeker > Physics AI Controller (C# Script Component) > Sliding CC Height)
+- Sliding CC Center (Seeker > Physics AI Controller (C# Script Component) > Sliding CC Center)
+- Not recommended to change anything on the Character Controller

+All of these things were not a priority for this project as the aim was to bring the project as close to game ready as possible, rather than fully customizable in engine.

+Project Made by:

+Georgi Aleksandrov

+3rd year university student at Falmouth University (2022 / 2023)